 For the top 5 consulting firms by revenue, only one of the “Big 4” makes the cut.
-Deloitte is the largest firm in the world by overall services, and yet falls to number 5 on this listing of consulting revenue.
+Deloitte is the largest firm in the world by overall services, and it moved from to number 5 to number 2 on this listing of consulting revenue.

 Notice a pattern?
 The firms on our list focus overwhelmingly on tech integration and implementation work – with widespread demand and long projects, this kind of work adds up to big bucks for consulting firms.